pulsemicro/PulseIDJS/README.md

 How to use the PulseIDJS
 --

-After including the js file to your project you have to create a new stitch engine configuration object and pass as a parameter the domain of the stitchport web api.
+After including the js file to your project you have to create a new stitch engine configuration object and pass as a parameter the domain of the PulseID Toolkit Web API.
 For example:

-	var configObject = new StitchEngine.SEConfigObject("http://www.stitchportwebapi.com");
+	var configObject = new StitchEngine.SEConfigObject("http://www.pulseidwebapi.com");

 Then create a factory object by passing the configuration object that was created in the previous step.
 Use this factory class to create an imageRenderer object: